1935 Auckland Rugby League season: Auckland A v Taranaki

 Bert Cooke had been originally selected to play but injured his shoulder so was replaced in the side.
 Taranaki put on a good display in the first half and only trailed by a point at the break before Auckland A ran away with the match.
+Ted Mincham scored three tries for Auckland, and Arthur Kay two with Cliff Satherley converting three of their nine tries and Norm Campbell two others.

 Inter-Island match (Courtney Silver Football Trophy)

 This was the 10th inter-island match stretching back to 1925.
 The North Island had won 7, the South Island had won 1 in 1929, with a draw in 1930.
-Roy Bright, Wilf Hassan and McNeil (Richmond) were selected to play for the North Island but were unavailable.
-The North Island had 3 players debuting, Bill Telford, Ted Mincham, and W. Large (Hawke’s Bay).
+The North Island had 3 players debuting, Bill Telford, Ted Mincham, and W. Large (Hawke's Bay).

 Auckland A v Auckland B (Auckland Trial)

 In the second half A.S.
 O’Connor of Wellington replaced Frank Halloran.
 This had been arranged prior to the match as the selectors wanted to look at players in view of the upcoming Australian visit.
 A.S.
 O’Connor was a former Canterbury player who had recently moved to Wellington.